alibaba/GraphScope/docs/deployment/deploy_graphscope_on_self_managed_k8s.md

-# Deploy GraphScope on K8s cluster
+# Deploy on K8s Cluster

 To processing large-scale graph in a distributed environment, GraphScope is designed to be deployed on a Kubernetes(K8s) cluster.